xrisaD/RealTimeStreamFlowPrediction/README.md

 2. `training-pipeline-3.py`: XGBoost performed better when we were doing experiments offline, so it was selected and deployed to Modal as a serverless function to run every 7 days on the new data that was generated the latest 7 days.

 ## Bonus
+1. Multipe Models were tried: Gradient Boost Regressor and XGBoost Regressor.
-1. Parallel Hyperparameter Tuning: Parallel Hyperparameter Tuning is used to decide on the hyperparameters of XGBoost
+2. Parallel Hyperparameter Tuning: Parallel Hyperparameter Tuning is used to decide on the hyperparameters of XGBoost
-2. Multiple days forecast: The Recursive Multi-step Forecast technique is used to predict the streamflow for the next 6 days.
+3. Multiple days forecast: The Recursive Multi-step Forecast technique is used to predict the streamflow for the next 6 days.
+4. Training Pipeline that is retrained every 7 days on the latest data
-3. Tests using pytest: We have refactor the code into functions and tested  them using pytest tests.
+5. Tests using pytest: We have refactor the code into functions and tested them using pytest tests.
-4. Batch Inference Pipeline
+6. Batch Inference Pipeline
-5. Monitor UI: A monitor UI was implemented to monitor the predictions.
+7. Monitor UI: A monitor UI was implemented to monitor the predictions.
 The UI provides predictions for historical data for the last days and future predictions.
-6. Diagrams for a better user experience
+8. Diagrams for a better user experience

 ## Screenshots & Description